webkom/admissions/README.md

 $ make dev_settings
 ```

 The `docker-compose.yml` file provides a `postgresql` database.
-This uses a different port then LEGO, so you can run it in parallel.
+This uses a different port than LEGO, so you can run it in parallel.

 ```sh
 $ docker-compose up -d